AsimKhan2019/CodeLabs-UWP/Workshop/Module3-ConnectedApps/README.md

 ## Overview ##

 Windows 10 Redstone comes with more ways than ever before to create great user experiences across devices and across apps.
-In this lab, you will learn how to connect your app to the cloud so users can get their data on whichever device they pick up.
+In this module, you will learn how to connect your app to the cloud so users can get their data on whichever device they pick up.
 You will enhance the app to load additional app data through an App Extension, and you will use the LaunchUri and LaunchForResults APIs to get directions from BingMaps and to connect to a photo processing apps to add effects to pictures.

 You will add capabilities to the app to share files and content with other apps by adding support for Drag and Drop and the Share contract.